-&lt;sup>13 SECC - SOX Emissions Compliance Certificate, ETM - EGCS Technical Manual for Scheme A or B, OMM - Onboard Monitoring Manual, SECP - SOX Emissions Compliance Plan
+16 SECC - SO_X Emissions Compliance Certificate, ETM - EGCS Technical Manual for Scheme A or B, OMM - Onboard Monitoring Manual, SECP - SO_X Emissions Compliance Plan

-.3 BDNs on board which indicate that the fuel oil is intended to be used in combination with an equivalent means of $SO_X$ compliance or the ship is subject to a relevant exemption to conduct trials for $SO_X$ emission reduction and control technology research.

-6.2.20 In the case where an EGCS is not in compliance with the relevant requirements for other than transitory periods and isolated spikes in the recorded output, the master or officer in charge may have documented that through a notification to the ship's flag Administration with copies to the competent authority of the relevant port of destination, and present those corrective actions taken in order to rectify the situation in accordance with the guidance given in the EGCS Technical Manual.
+- .1 evidence that the ship has received an appropriate approval for any installed equivalent means (approved, under trial or being commissioned); - .2 evidence that the ship is using an equivalent means, as identified on the Supplement of the IAPP certificate, for fuel oil combustion units on board or that compliant fuel oil is used in equipment not so covered; and - .3 BDNs on board17 which indicate that the fuel oil is intended to be used in combination with an equivalent means of SO_X compliance or the ship is subject to a relevant exemption to conduct trials for SO_X emission reduction and control technology research. - 6.2.20 In the case where an EGCS is not in compliance with the relevant requirements for other than transitory periods and isolated spikes in the recorded output, the master or officer in charge may have documented that through a notification to the ship's flag Administration with copies to the competent authority of the relevant port of destination, and present those corrective actions taken in order to rectify the situation in accordance with the guidance given in the EGCS Technical Manual.
 If a malfunction occurs in the instrumentation for the monitoring of emission to air or the monitoring of washwater discharge to sea, the ship may have alternative documentation demonstrating compliance.